rhanzlick/TranslationWithBoost/README.md

 "Plural-Forms: nplurals=INTEGER; plural=EXPRESSION;\n"
 ```

-Also be aware when running xgettext it will blank out all translations that existed beforehand.
-Either provide new ones, or use the ones in the older version of the fil.
+Also be aware when running xgettext it will blank out all translations that existed beforehand (hence the reason to backup the po file)  Either provide new ones, or use the ones in the older version of the file.
+I'd suggest slightly changing the translation just to prove it is picking up your chagnes to the po file.

 <path>\msgfmt.exe --o messages.mo messages.po